5 Webpages That You Didn’t Know Were MicrositesDecember 05, 2017

 The Washington Redskins are getting crafty with their online content.
 This immersive piece on running back Chris Thompson is built on a microsite, which features full-screen photos and beautiful typography that break the uniform policy of other Redskins’ blogs.

+It’s only one of several microsite-backed articles by the Redskins.
 While disguising microsites as subpages of their main site, the Redskins harness a microsite builder to customize the layout of each blog, and to exercise creative freedom apart from the predefined styles and navigation of their usual blogs.

 This strategy helps to drive focus around a single topic by letting authors remove unrelated links, footer content, and advertisements from the page.
 It also leaves room for various multimedia integrations and custom navigation to keep readers engaged in the content.